 The bottom line is if you want to accept your customers' debit and credit cards, you need to secure a merchant account.
 In today's world, most customers expect the ability to pay with card; many don't even carry cash on a daily basis.
 Refusing to set up a merchant account so you can accept these forms of payments could upset your customers and ultimately lose you business.

-If you're looking for a payment processing partner that can set you up with a merchant account quickly and easily, consider Business News Daily's best picks.
+If you're looking for a payment processing company that can set you up with a merchant account quickly and easily, consider Business News Daily's best picks.
 These payment processors offer exemplary service to suit the needs of any business – see if the right fit for you is already on our list!

 Elaine J. Hom and Sara Angeles contributed to the reporting and writing in this article.